 When you click on Download, the ISO starts downloading in your default web browser.
 As said earlier, the software simply gives you the direct download link (pointing to the Microsoft site) of the ISO image.
 After it starts downloading in your browser, you can verify the URL on your Downloads page.

-As you’ve seen, the Windows 10 ISO files can be downloaded using the Media Creation Tool or by changing the browser user-agent and download it using your web browser.
+As you’ve seen, the Windows 10 or 11 ISO files can be downloaded using the Media Creation Tool or by changing the browser user agent and downloading it using your web browser.

-There is another excellent way to download official Windows 8.1 and Windows 10 ISOs from Microsoft servers.
-This post explains how to use the 3rd party utility named Rufus to download the Windows 8.1 and Windows 10 ISO images.
+There is another excellent way to download official Windows 8.1, Windows 10, and Windows 11 ISOs from Microsoft servers.
+This post explains how to use the 3rd party utility named Rufus to download the ISO images.

 - Download Rufus portable version and run it.